Mailbutler/dash_creator/README.md

 The DashCreator::DashboardObject model attributes are:
 - name: the one displayed on the dashboard creator interface
 - code: used in the background
-- model_name: the related model if there is one, otherwise leave it nil
+- related_model: the related model if there is one, otherwise leave it nil
 - options: a jsonb object containing whatever additional info to use in your templates

 ## Known bugs